Why Am I So Insecure? 20 Ways to Feel Secure From Within

 In that same vein, a mate doesn’t want to be held responsible for past partners who might have walked away or the treatment they might have been guilty of.

 Everyone has old baggage.
-Some of it can be tough to handle alone, with partners needing to be supportive and comforting in their role, but holding them accountable for others’ mistakes is going too far.
+Some of it can be tough to handle alone, with partners needing to be supportive and comforting in their roles.
+However, holding them accountable for others’ mistakes is going too far.

 That can ultimately result in the loss of the relationship.
-Instead, it’s wise to reach out for counseling to help with determining why am I so insecure and the after-effects of whatever those reasons might be.
+Instead, it’s wise to seek counseling to help you determine why you’re so insecure and the after-effects of whatever those reasons might be.

 12. Trust can be earned

-Again, an issue a mate needs to contend with is earring trust.
-An answer to the question “Why am I so insecure” is someone breaking a trust, whether a parent or another family member, perhaps a close friend but someone close.
+Again, an issue a mate needs to contend with is earning trust.
+An answer to the question “Why am I so insecure?” is someone breaking a trust, whether a parent or another family member, perhaps a close friend, but someone close.

-Instead of being open and vulnerable with communication, the insecure person is more closed and guarded.
-While a partner shows themselves as vulnerable, it will be a matter of time for the one with self-doubt to finally reveal their insecurities.
+Instead of being open and vulnerable in communication, the insecure person is more closed and guarded.
+While a partner shows themselves as vulnerable, it will be a matter of time before the one with self-doubt finally reveals their insecurities.
 But with patience, it will happen.

 13. Please yourself as a priority

-When you have self-doubt, you beg the question, “Why am I so insecure,” especially when you have so much trouble saying no to everyone in your circle and especially your significant other.
+When you have self-doubt, you beg the question, “Why am I so insecure?” especially when you have trouble saying no to everyone in your circle, especially your significant other.

 You feel a need to people-please, an exhaustive and frustrating effort, but all you need to do to resolve the problem is say “no.”